Tesla stock split: Date, day of record, and what happens next

 - Wednesday, August 24, 2022: One week after the shareholder of record cutoff is when TSLA shares actually split.
 After the stock market closes on August 24, TSLA shares will split 3-to-1, and by the next morning shareholders of record will see three times the amount of TSLA shares in their portfolio.

-- Thursday, August 25, 2022: This is the date trading of the split TSLA shares first takes place.
+- Thursday, August 25, 2022: This is the date that trading of the split-adjusted TSLA shares first takes place.
 Keep in mind, TSLA shares will begin trading at a price three times lower than their closing price on August 24 (because the split is 3-to-1).
 However, the overall market cap of Tesla will remain the same since there will be three times as many shares.

-As for what Tesla’s new split adjust share price will be, we won’t know until next week.
+As for what Tesla’s new split-adjust share price will be, we won’t know until next week.
 But if TSLA stock on August 24 is trading around what it is today (about $910 at the time of this writing), TSLA shares would open around $303 per share on August 25.